Tier 2 Consulting Firms: The Complete Guide and Rankings

 How Are Consulting Firms Classified?

 Note that Deloitte and EY appear in both the Big Four and tier 2 lists.
-That is because their strategy consulting arms (Deloitte S&O and EY-Parthenon) compete directly with MBB on strategy work, even though the broader firm is categorized as Big Four.
+That is because their strategy consulting arms (Deloitte S&O and EY-Parthenon) compete directly with MBB on strategy work, even though the broader firms are categorized as Big Four.

 How Do Tier 2 Firms Compare to MBB?